google/flatbuffers/docs/source/JavaUsage.md

 You can use the generated method `startInventoryVector` to conveniently call `startVector` with the right element size.
 You pass the number of elements you want to write.
-You write the elements backwards since the buffer is being constructed back to front.
+Note how you write the elements backwards since the buffer is being constructed back to front.

 There are `add` functions for all the scalar types.
 You use `addOffset` for any previously constructed objects (such as other tables, strings, vectors).